-Program Approach for Middle & High Bible
+Program Approach for Middle & High School Bible

 With the continuing influence of secularism on Christian thought, the formal Bible class within a Christian school can help shape students, families, and future church leaders who know their Bible and can apply biblical principles appropriately and faithfully to the issues of life today.
 While the family and the local church are central in the New Testament plan, Christian education can support both of those institutions with a structured, intentional, and practical study through the Bible.
 A general, moralistic approach to teaching Bible isn’t an option.
-Christian educators need a grade-level appropriate program that approaches Bible study with the same academic rigor as they use to approach science, history, and every other academic discipline.
+Christian educators need a grade-level-appropriate program that approaches Bible study with the same academic rigor they use to approach science, history, and every other academic discipline.

-Throughout the BJU Press middle school and high school Bible program, students will explore and develop skills for Bible literacy and study.
+Throughout the BJU Press high school Bible program, students will explore and develop skills for Bible literacy and study.
 In learning these skills and Bible doctrines, they will consistently be asked to make applications to their lives and other real-life situations.
 Students will also learn to communicate their beliefs to others.
 Ultimately, this Bible program leads students to love God and serve others.

 Presenting the Authority of the Bible